adilamanmohammed/FLT_Assignment4/README.txt

 **Commands to Run the Program:**
- To run the code and give the input and output file names in command line use the below command:
+ To run the code use the below command(give the input and output file names in command line):

     python [script name] [input file] [output file]